-Rushmoor benefits from high-value sectoral clusters, which offer the potential for further diversification, innovation, collaboration and economic growth.
+Rushmoor benefits from high-value added sector clusters, which offer the potential for further diversification, innovation, collaboration and economic growth.
 The spin-off and local supply chain opportunities from these clusters will be a further driving force for economic success.